gthiveux/sec-smtp/README.md

 You should replace these values with your **local SMTP server informaton**.

 ##Running and Testing the Adapter
-You can now run the Adapter by executing the generated jar in the chosen path:
+You can now run the Adapter by executing the generated jar in the chosen path :

     java -jar SMTPAdapter.jar

-If everything is configured correctly and the sec-Manager is running, you can now Post the manager to sent an smtp mail with the configured smtp provider.
+If everything is configured correctly and the sec-Manager is running, you can now Post the manager to send an SMTP mail with the configured SMTP provider.
 The POST body should look like something like this:

 	{